cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 * ✅ date is known in advance
 * ✅ location is known in advance

 Since school performances both have a date and a location, you can create them in a very similar way to regular events.
-You can use
+You can use:
-* a calendarType of your preference (`single` `multiple` or `periodic`)
+* a calendarType of your preference (`single`, `multiple` or `periodic`)
-* an existing identifier of a location in UiTdatabank
+* an existing identifier of a place in UiTdatabank

 ### Guided tours